 7. Families living in Cherokee Nation or state-subsidized housing and are at risk of becoming homeless.

-The Cherokee Nation Human Services Family Assistance Department Clothing Program is funded through the Tribal Council and has been implemented through Human Services since 2006.
-The overall goal of this program is to assist families with back to school expenses by providing financial assistance for school clothes, as well as, winter coats.
+The Cherokee Nation Clothing Voucher Program is funded through the Tribal Council and has been implemented through Human Services since 2006.
+The overall goal of this program is to assist families with back to school expenses by providing financial assistance for school clothes.

 Student must be 5 years old by September 1, 2014.

 Must reside within the Cherokee Nation Tribal jurisdiction.